twisted/twisted/docs/development/ai-policy.rst

 compare against, we must take care when relying on them.
-We don't want to create an incentive for generative AI users to find ways to fool such tools to circumvent such a mechanical check, and we don't want legitimate contributors who just happen to enjoy emdashes to feel like they are under constant scrutiny.
+We don't want to create an incentive for generative AI users to find ways to fool such tools to circumvent such a mechanical check, and we don't want legitimate contributors who just happen to enjoy em-dashes to feel like they are under constant scrutiny.

-Such automations are best used to double-check snap judgements when something looks like it is “obviously” AI to a human but might just be something like an unfamiliar writing style, to provide a mechanism for a double-check without requiring undue mental effort from overloaded maintainers dealing with
+Such automations are best used to double-check snap judgement when something looks like it is “obviously” AI to a human but might just be something like an unfamiliar writing style, to provide a mechanism for a double-check without requiring undue mental effort from overloaded maintainers dealing with